Paranoidal97/CRUD-MYSQL-NODE-REACT/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-My first CRUD application using React as frontend and Node.js-Express server as backend with MySQL as database service.This is a typical crud application that has capabilities such as adding an employee to the database, deleting and editing.
+My first CRUD application using React as frontend and Node.js-Express server as backend with MySQL as database service.
+This is a typical crud application that has capabilities such as adding an employee to the database, deleting and editing.
+It also has implemented the ability to search records and pagination.

 ### Built With